alexa/Topical-Chat/TopicalChatASR/README.md

 ### Topical-Chat ASR
 ```
 @inproceedings{gopalakrishnan2020speechrobust,
-  author={Karthik Gopalakrishnan and Behnam Hedayatnia and Longshaokan Wang and Yang Liu and Dilek Hakkani-Tür},
+  author={Gopalakrishnan, Karthik and Hedayatnia, Behnam and Wang, Longshaokan and Liu, Yang and Hakkani-Tür, Dilek},
   title={{Are Neural Open-Domain Dialog Systems Robust to Speech Recognition Errors in the Dialog History?
 An Empirical Study}},
   year={2020},
   booktitle={INTERSPEECH}